hikarimusic2002/hikarimusic2002.github.io/_pages/math_physics_12.md

 \end{aligned}
 $$

-which means $\ln|F|$ is harmonic.
+which means $\ln\abs{F}$ is harmonic.
 By the mean value property of harmonic function (the 3D version of which has been proved in Exercise 3.9.9), we have

 $$
 \begin{aligned}